barrettinfotech/trumpet-rep-sheets/lesson-notes/hluedtke.md

 # Spring 2024

+week 10

+work on all major and minor scales frequently (like every day).
+We passed off the harmonic minor today, but it could be a lot more internalized.

 week 7

 good work on practice hours--we'll try to recover your table journal by working with Enzo.

 week 6